 - You can find all the ingredients on their website.
 I love this, because I won’t eat something if I don’t know what’s in it.
 Click on the photograph for each meal, and it will take you to a page with the full list of ingredients.

 - The AIP menu is Paleo Approach Approved.
 Just because a recipe (or a company) claims something is AIP, doesn’t mean it is.
 Not everyone is educated on the protocol.
 Sarah Ballantyne (aka The Paleo Mom) worked with Paleo on the Go to be sure their AIP menu really is AIP.

 I don’t want you to think that these meals are only helpful on vacations.
 It would be great to have a stash of these in the freezer for emergencies.
 We all know what it feels like to come home hungry after a long day with nothing ready to eat.
 If you’ve having an autoimmune flare, cooking might seem beyond you in that moment.
 Having meals like these on-hand lets you easily stay on your healing diet, even on tough days.
-And if you can afford it, Paleo on the Go even offers weekly meal plans.
+And if you can afford it, Paleo on the Go even offers monthly meal bundles.

 How to Order

 I’m an affiliate for Paleo on the Go, but this isn’t a sponsored post.
 I purchased those meals myself, because I had heard good things about this company and wanted to try them out objectively, without any pressure to give a biased review.
 Only after experiencing the high quality of their food did I contact Paleo on the Go and ask them if they’d like to offer something special for my readers, and they said yes!
-Just enter the coupon code PHOENIX, to receive 10% off your first order – no minimum, no maximum.
+Just enter the coupon code PHOENIX1, to receive 10% off your first order – no minimum, no maximum.
 Order here.